 Chicago Repair Costs for P2715

-- Transmission fluid exchange (varnish clearing): $89β$149
+- Transmission fluid exchange (varnish clearing): quoted after diagnosis, access check, and parts availability.

-- TCM replacement (if output driver failure confirmed): $300β$800
+- TCM replacement (if output driver failure confirmed): quoted after diagnosis, access check, and parts availability.

-- Valve body service (if multiple solenoids are varnished): $500β$1,200
+- Valve body service (if multiple solenoids are varnished): quoted after diagnosis, access check, and parts availability.

-Free diagnostic at Chicago Transmission β 2450 N Lincoln Ave.
-Call (312) 452-5637, MondayβFriday 7:30amβ6pm, Saturday 8amβ2pm.
+Free diagnostic at Chicago Transmission - 2450 N Lincoln Ave.
+Call (312) 452-5637, Monday - Friday 7:30am - 6pm, Saturday 8am - 2pm.